Minnesota free child care assistance programs.

 The Minnesota Child Care Assistance Program (CCAP) can help qualified lower income and working families pay their child care costs for children to age 12.
 There can be some exceptions.
 For example, assistance may be offered for children with special needs or that are disabled to age 14.
 As indicated, a portion of your child care costs may be paid for qualifying families while they go to their job, attend school, or look for work.

-In order to qualify for CCAP, applicants will need to follow and comply with all rules and regulations, including child support enforcement if applicable.
+In order to qualify for the free CCAP program, applicants will need to follow and comply with all rules and regulations, including child support enforcement if applicable.
 In addition, the care must be provided by a legal and approved provider over the age of 18.
 The state will consider the applicants family size, income and other factors when applying.

 The individual needs to contact their local county human services office to get more information or to apply for the Child Care Assistance Program.
+There are also referral phone numbers at the bottom of the page.
 There are a series of applications that are also required to be completed.

 The state also offers additional assistance for veterans and families with a military member.
 If your family has a parent who is an active duty soldier in the Army Reserve or National Guard, they may be eligible for additional fee assistance federal government and specifically the U.S. Army.
 They offer additional child care assistance to qualified families who do not live on or near a military base.